asleepysamurai/bluejacket/README.md

 ### What is BlueJacket?
 BlueJacket is a tiny (~125LOC) router, that provides simple, Express Style routing for both the server and the browser.
 It uses the popular middleware style of the ExpressJS router with a few tweaks for better readabilty.

+##### Important:
+Please note, BlueJacket does not come with an ES5-ready distribution out of the box.
+It needs to be transpiled for usage on the browser.
+It is assumed that you will be doing this as part of the build process for your application.

 ### Quickstart

 To get started install BlueJacket.